 Our Local Impact

-Boys Hope Girls Hope of San Francisco serves 90 scholars in residence, who attend two prominent,
+Boys Hope Girls Hope of San Francisco serves approximately 30 scholars in our Academy and through their years as collegians.

-We have great numbers to represent our success and we often hit 100%.
-But that’s not where the story ends.
-There isn’t a number that is large enough to represent the character, ambition, courage and integrity of our young men and women.
+There isn’t a number that is large enough to represent the character, ambition, courage and integrity of our young men and women, but here are some examples our success in numbers.

 100% of scholars participate in extracurricular activities.